sabah0312/fast-downward-pd/README.md

 # Fast Downward with Plan Deordering and Decomposing

-This repository extends the [Fast Downward](https://github.com/aibasel/downward) planning system with  plan **deordering** and **decomposing**.
-The system incorporates postprocessing techniques that take a totally ordered plan and generate a partially ordered plan (POP) using:
+This repository extends the [Fast Downward](https://github.com/aibasel/downward) planning system with a module (`decompose`) that transforms such plans into partial-order plans by eliminating unnecessary constraints.

+The **decompose** module incorporates postprocessing techniques that take a total-order (sequential) plan and generate a partial-order plan (POP) using **EOG-based deordering** [1].
+Then further minimize the orderings of the POP using **Block-deordering** [2-3].

-- **EOG-based deordering** [1]
-- **Block-deordering** [2-3]
-- **Block substitution** [5]
+We also incorporate a new concept, block-substitution, that facilitates substituting subplans (i.e., blocks) in a BDPO plan with action sets outside of the plan.
+Which is then used in **Flexibility Improvement via Block-Substitution (FIBS)* to minimize ordering constraints.
 - **Flexibility Improvement via Block-Substitution (FIBS)** [5]
 - **Concurrency Improvement via Block-Substitution (CIBS)** [4]
+-
+We also incorporate other features such as **Plan Reduction**, which eliminates redundant actions from a plan using Forward Justification or Backward Justification.

 ## 🔍 Overview

-In classical planning, most planners output totally ordered plans, which may impose unnecessary sequencing constraints.
+In classical planning, most planners output total-order (sequential) plans.
 This project introduces a module (`decompose`) that transforms such plans into partial-order plans by eliminating unnecessary orderings.
-The approach supports various deordering strategies, including:
+The approach supports various deordering/reordering strategies, including *EOG (Explanation-based Order Generalization)* and *Block Deordering*.

 - **EOG (Explanation-based Order Generalization)**: Eliminates orderings based on causal links and interference.
-- **Block Deordering**: Encapsulate coherent action sets (i.e., subplans) into blocks to eliminate more orderings in a partial-order plan, resulting in a hierarchically structured plan named Block Decomposed Partial-Order (BDPO) plan.
+- **Block Deordering**: Encapsulate coherent action sets (i.e., subplans) into blocks to eliminate more orderings in a partial-order plan, resulting in a hierarchically structured plan, named Block Decomposed Partial-Order (BDPO) plan.

+This project incorporates a new concept, block-substitution, that facilitates substituting subplans (i.e., blocks) in a BDPO plan with action sets outside of the plan.
+Which is then used in **Flexibility Improvement via Block-Substitution (FIBS)* to minimize ordering constraints.
+This proje task.
 - **Block Substitution**:  Substitute blocks (i.e., subplans) in a BDPO plan with action sets outside of the plan with respect to the corresponding planning problem,
 - **Flexibility Improvement via Block-Substitution (FIBS)**: Eliminate more orderings in a BDPO plan by exploiting blocks as candidate subplans to substitute via block-substitution.
 - **Concurrency Improvement via Block-Substitution (CIBS)**: Facilitate parallel execution of plan actions by incorporating non-concurrency constraints.
 Then, improve concurrency via block-substitution in a BDPO plan.

-We also incorporate other features such as **Plan Reduction**, which eliminates redundant actions from a plan using Forward Justification or Backward Justification.

 ## 📄 Publications and References
 This project is based on and extends work published in the following papers: